What do you do when it seems evil is winning?

 God had faithfully kept His promise to David to preserve his seed, but He was also continuing to work His plan to bring through that seed the promised Messiah and the King who would rule forever.

-There are other examples throughout Scripture including His faithfulness in the lives of Shadrach, Meshach, and Abednego (Dan.
+There are other examples throughout Scripture of God’s mercy in times of judgment. including His faithfulness in the lives of Shadrach, Meshach, and Abednego (Dan.
 3), Daniel himself (throughout the book of Daniel), and Joseph (Gen. 39-50).
-Daniel would eventually serve under four powerful kings even though he never compromised His commitment to God.
-And Joseph like Daniel prospered in a foreign land in his case Egypt.
+Daniel would eventually serve under four powerful kings, even though he never compromised His commitment to God.
+And Joseph, like Daniel, prospered in a foreign land, in his case Egypt.
 God blessed him as a steward in his master Potiphar’s house, made him a leader even in prison, and eventually lifted him up to become second in command of the most powerful nation on earth at that time.

 So, no matter how things look in our lives, we need to remember that God is never absent from what is going on.
 If we belong to Him, He will see us through even when there is judgment on the world around us.